codeledge/ra-tools/packages/ra-data-simple-prisma/README.md

 audit:

-- model: Insert your audit_log table ex. prisma.auditLog
+- model: The prisma model of the `audit log` table eg. `prisma.auditLog`
 - authProvider: Insert your AuthProvider from React-Admin
-- columns?: Link your database tables {id: "id", date: "created_at"}
+- columns?: Map fields to your database columns `{id: "_id", date: "created_at"}`
-- enabledForAction?: Enabled for which action ex. {create: true, update: true, delete: false}
+- enabledForAction?: Enabled for which action eg. `{create: true, update: true, delete: false}`
-  enabledResources?: List of resources which are to be audited.
-Default all.
+- enabledResources?: List of resources which are to be audited.
+Defaults to all.

 ### Overrides